diegob1212/BIManalyst_g_24/A3/README.md

 3. View the results
 The script will:

-Automatically identify load-bearing interior walls from the IFC model Extract their thickness and concrete class
+Automatically identify load-bearing interior walls from the IFC model and extract their thickness and concrete class.
-Evaluate each wall’s compliance with R120 fire-resistance requirements (EN 1992-1-2)
+Automatically evaluate each wall’s compliance with R120 fire-resistance requirements (EN 1992-1-2)

 4. Check the output

 Results are printed directly in the terminal, including:
 - Wall name and ID
 - Measured thickness (mm)